-Appendix G. Framework Traffic Management Plan
+Appendix G. Traffic Management

 Traffic Management Objective To ensure that additional traffic from construction activities does not cause an environmental nuisance.
-Targets No valid complaints resulting from congestion from construction traffic Comply with traffic management standards Legal, Contractual and Other Requirements Protection of the Environment Operations Act 1997 Roads Act 1993 RTA Traffic Control at Worksites Roads (General) Regulation 2000 Local Government Act 1993 Controls (means and resources) The Contractor is required to develop a Traffic Management Plan detailing the route to the site, times of activity, types of machinery, signage, traffic control measures, once the source of any imported materials has been identified.
-The following traffic management control measures to be implemented are to be detailed in Construction Traffic Management Procedures (CTMP): Traffic will be required to adhere to routes and speed limits designated by the Contractor, in consultation with the HCCDC, ARTC, NCIG and TfNSW Worksite speed limits will be determined for areas of the site based on road type, road condition and adjacent work activity.
-Normal road rules apply unless specifically stated otherwise Barrier systems may be used at the discretion of the Contractor to define the designated routes The need for traffic controls on Windmill Road will be confirmed by haulage contractor and any necessary approvals sought All project personnel will be required to undertake the site induction that will specify appropriate traffic practices on site Site staff with responsibilities for control of construction activities will perform site inspections aimed at maintaining traffic at determined worksite speed limits Following site surface stabilisation/ rehabilitation works to control erosion, foot and vehicular traffic will be avoided on recently stabilised areas wherever practical Water spraying (where appropriate) will be used to minimise the generation of dust from roadway surfaces An inspection system will be established by the Contractor to assess effectiveness of traffic control measures.
-The assessments will determine if any modification is required to practices on site or the CTMP An incident management procedure for emergencies relating to traffic management for the project works.
-Actions Contractor to incorporate the above traffic management measures into Contractor's Traffic Management Plans.
+Targets No valid complaints resulting from congestion from construction traffic Comply with traffic management standards Legal, Contractual and Protection of the Environment Operations Act 1997 Other Requirements Roads Act 1993 RTA Traffic Control at Worksites Roads (General) Regulation 2000 Local Government Act 1993 Site specific planning / approval conditions / licence conditions Not applicable.
+Controls (means and resources) The Contractor is required to develop a Traffic Management Plan detailing the route to the site, times of activity, types of machinery, signage, traffic control measures, once the source of any imported materials has been identified.
+The following traffic management control measures to be implemented are to be detailed in Construction Traffic Management Procedures (CTMP): Traffic will be required to adhere to routes and speed limits designated by the Contractor, in consultation with the HCCDC, ARTC, NCIG and RMS and the RMS Contractor for the Tourle Street / Cormorant Road upgrade works (if ongoing); · Worksite speed limits will be determined for areas of the site based on road type, road condition and adjacent work activity; Normal road rules apply unless specifically stated otherwise; Barrier systems may be used at the discretion of the Contractor to define the designated routes; All project personnel will be required to undertake the site induction that will specify appropriate traffic practices on site; Site staff with responsibilities for control of construction activities will perform site inspections aimed at maintaining traffic at determined worksite speed limits; Following site surface stabilisation/ rehabilitation works to control erosion, foot and vehicular traffic will be avoided on recently stabilised areas wherever practical; · Water spraying (where appropriate) will be used to minimise the generation of dust from roadway surfaces; An inspection system will be established by the Contractor to assess effectiveness of traffic control measures.
+The assessments will determine if any modification is required to practices on site or the CTMP; and An incident management procedure for emergencies relating to traffic management for the project works.

+Traffic Management Actions Contractor to incorporate the above traffic management measures into Contractor's Traffic Management Plans.
 Responsibilities The Contractor is responsible for ensuring traffic management plans are developed, approved and implemented.
 Timeframe Duration of site works.
 Monitoring and Reporting Daily inspection, checks and regular maintenance to be completed for traffic control measures.